-If you’re going to use color effectively in your designs, you’ll need to know some color concepts and color theory terminology.
-A thorough working knowledge of concepts like chroma, value and saturation is key to creating your own awesome color schemes.
-In Part 1: The Meaning of Color1 of our color theory series, we covered the meanings of different colors.
-Here, we’ll go over the basics of what affects a given color, such as adding gray, white or black to the pure hue, and its effect on a design, with examples of course.
+In Part 1: The Meaning of Color of this color theory series, we covered the meanings of different colors.
+Here, we’ll go over the basics of what affects a given color, such as adding gray, white, or black to the pure hue, and its effect on a design (with examples).

-Hue2 is the most basic of color terms and basically denotes an object’s color.
-When we say “blue,” “green” or “red,” we’re talking about hue.
+Hue is the most basic of color terms and denotes an object’s color.
+When we say “blue,” “green,” or “red,” we’re talking about hue.
 The hues you use in your designs convey important messages to your website’s visitors.
-Read part 1 of this article for the meanings conveyed by various hues.
+Read Part 1 of this series for the meanings conveyed by various hues.

-Chroma8 refers to the purity of a color.
-A hue with high chroma has no black, white or gray in it.
-Adding white, black or gray reduces its chroma.
+Chroma refers to the purity of a color.
+A hue with high chroma has no black, white, or gray added to it.
+Conversely, adding white, black, or gray reduces its chroma.
 It’s similar to saturation but not quite the same.
 Chroma can be thought of as the brightness of a color in comparison to white.

-In design, avoid using hues that have a very similar chroma.
-Opt instead for hues with chromas that are the same or a few steps away from each other.
+In design, avoid using hues that have a similar (but not identical) chroma.
+Opt instead for hues with chromas that are either exactly the same or at least a few steps away from each other.

 In design, colors with similar saturation levels make for more cohesive-looking designs.
 As with chroma, colors with similar but not identical saturations can have a jarring effect on visitors.

-Value20 could also be called “lightness.”
+Value could also be called “lightness.”
 It refers to how light or dark a color is.
-Ligher colors have higher values.
+Lighter colors have higher values.
 For example, orange has a higher value than navy blue or dark purple.
 Black has the lowest value of any hue, and white the highest.

 When applying color values to your designs, favor colors with different values, especially ones with high chroma.
 High contrast values generally result in more aesthetically pleasing designs.